Can Vitamin D impact testosterone?

 1. Step 3: Decide on testosterone therapy and monitor over time

-After 3–6 months of optimized vitamin D and lifestyle changes, it is reasonable to re-test testosterone and vitamin D and revisit options.
+After 3 to 6 months of optimized vitamin D and lifestyle changes, it is reasonable to re-test testosterone and vitamin D and revisit options.

-• If testosterone improves: Men who move from 280 ng/dL to 380 ng/dL, for example, and feel clearly better may not need testosterone therapy, especially if free testosterone is now above about 100 pg/mL.
+• If testosterone improves: Men who move from 280 ng/dL to 380 ng/dL, for example, and feel clearly better may not need testosterone therapy, especially if free testosterone is now within the lab’s reference range.

-• If testosterone stays low: Men who remain below 350 ng/dL with convincing symptoms and no clear reversible cause can discuss testosterone replacement therapy.
+• If testosterone stays low: Men who remain below 300 ng/dL on repeat morning testing with convincing symptoms and no clear reversible cause can discuss testosterone replacement therapy.[5]
 Options include gels, injections, and longer-acting preparations.
 Monitoring should include blood counts, PSA in older men, and symptom tracking.[5],[6]

 • If fertility is a goal: Men who want children soon should avoid standard testosterone therapy, which can lower sperm counts.
-Alternatives like clomiphene or hCG may be considered with a urologist or reproductive endocrinologist.
+Alternatives like clomiphene or hCG may be considered with a urologist.

 • Ongoing follow-up: Once vitamin D levels are stable, rechecking once or twice per year is enough for most men.
 Testosterone should be monitored more often during the first year of treatment decisions, then at least annually.